 Shenhe has some potential in teams that are carried by non-Cryo units that can appreciate her A4 buffs and use her off-field Cryo application for elemental reactions.
-Hu Tao works well in a Vape/Melt team that primarily vaporises, but can sometimes freeze enemies to get some forward melted charge attacks off against them.
-In this team, Shenhe uses her hold E to give Hu Tao normal and Charged and Normal Attack DMG bonus while allowing the Cryo flex unit to proc quills and applying Cryo to set up a freeze for Hu Tao’s Charged attacks.
-The Cryo flex unit can either be Kaeya for mobile Cryo application, Rosaria for crit share, Diona if you need a shield, or Ganyu (which is most useful if you have Elegy for the End to buff ATK% and EM for the team).
+Hu Tao works well in a Vape/Melt team that primarily vaporizes, but can sometimes freeze enemies to get some forward melted Charged Attacks off against them.
+In this team, Shenhe uses her hold E to give Hu Tao Normal and Charged and Normal Attack DMG bonus while allowing the Cryo flex unit to proc quills and applying Cryo to set up a freeze for Hu Tao’s Charged Attacks.
+The Cryo flex unit can either be Kaeya for mobile Cryo application, Rosaria for CRIT share, Diona if you need a shield, or Ganyu (which is most useful if you have Elegy for the End to buff ATK% and EM for the team).

 - High freeze uptime lets Hu Tao get away without a shield/heal unit without as much risk.
 This can make her jump cancels at C0 more comfortable

 - Possibility to run instructor set to buff EM for Hu Tao as Shenhe’s quill damage scaling will not matter as much here compared to other Shenhe teams